DefunctLizard/london_tube/README.md

 ![tube-gif](https://i.imgur.com/TnAclV0.gif)

 I chose to include `tubestatus` on purpose, not just because of complexity.
-It is designed in a way that someone could implement it in a bar like polybar of i3blocks.
+It is designed in a way that someone could implement it in a bar such as polybar or i3blocks.

 ## Installation
 ### Dependencies